git4rk/ApplicationServeronCloud/latestUpdates.md

 {: #latest_updates}

 A list of the latest updates to the service.

+## March 20, 2020: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}

+* The 9.0.5.3 fix pack of traditional WebSphere Application Server is now available when you provision a new service instance.
+In addition to 9.0.5.3, other fix packs of traditional WebSphere Application Server, such as 9.0.5.2, 8.5.5.17 and 8.5.5.16, are available for provisioning.
+* The 20.0.0.3 fix pack version of WebSphere Application Server Liberty is now available when you provision a new service instance.
+In addition to 20.0.0.3, the 19.0.0.12 fix pack version of WebSphere Application Server Liberty is available for provisioning.
+* Integrated miscellaneous service maintenance.

 ## December 13, 2019: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}